w3f/polkadot-wiki/docs/maintain/maintain-bootnode.md

 :::note

-When you first start a node it has to find a way to find other nodes in the network.
-For that purpose you need "bootnodes".
-After the first bootnode is found it can use the connections of that node to continue expanding its network and be able to play its role in the network, like participate as a validator.
+When you first start a node, it has to find a way to find other nodes in the network.
+For that purpose, you need "bootnodes".
+After the first bootnode is found, it can use that node’s connections to continue expanding and play its role in the network, like participating as a validator.

 :::

-## Accessing the bootnode
+## Accessing the Bootnode

 The consensus is that bootnodes have to be accessible in three ways:

 - **p2p**: the p2p port, which can be set by `--listen-addr /ip4/0.0.0.0/tcp/<port>`.
-This port is not automatically set on a non validator node (for example an archive rpc node).
+This port is not automatically set on a non-validator node (for example, an archive RPC node).
-- **p2p/ws**: the websocket version, which can be set by `--listen-addr /ip4/0.0.0.0/tcp/<port>/ws`.
+- **p2p/ws**: the WebSocket version, which can be set by `--listen-addr /ip4/0.0.0.0/tcp/<port>/ws`.
 - **p2p/wss**: the _secure_ websocket version.
-A ssl secured connection to the p2p/ws port which will have to be achieved by a proxy since the node itself has no way to include certificates.
+An SSL-secured connection to the p2p/ws port must be achieved by a proxy since the node cannot include certificates.
 It is needed for light clients.
   See [here](/docs/maintain-wss) for info about setting this up.

-## Your network key
+## Network Key

-When you startup a node it creates its node-key in the `chains/<chain>/network/secret_ed25519` file.
+Starting a node creates its node key in the `chains/<chain>/network/secret_ed25519` file.
 You can also create a node-key by `polkadot key generate-node-key` and use that node-key in the startup command line.

-It is essential you backup the node-key, especially if it gets included in the polkadot binary because it gets hardcoded in the binary and needs to be recompiled to change.
+It is essential you backup the node key, especially if it gets included in the polkadot binary because it gets hardcoded in the binary and needs to be recompiled to change.

-## Running the bootnode
+## Running the Bootnode

 Say we are running a polkadot node with
 `polkadot --chain polkadot --name dot-bootnode --listen-addr /ip4/0.0.0.0/tcp/30310 --listen-addr /ip4/0.0.0.0/tcp/30311/ws` then we would have the p2p on port 30310 and p2p/ws on port 30311.
-For the p2p/wss port we need to setup a proxy, a dns name and a corresponding certificate.
+For the p2p/wss port, we need to set up a proxy, a DNS name, and a corresponding certificate.
 These concepts and example setups are described [here](https://wiki.polkadot.network/docs/maintain-wss#secure-the-ws-port).
 The following example is for the popular nginx server and enables p2p/wss on port 30312 by proxying the p2p/ws port 30311: